Areix/technical-assessment/frontend/README.md

 # Introduction

-Areix Ledger is an expense tracking mobile application which records the user expenses and create an analytical view based on these expenses.
+Areix Ledger is an expense tracking mobile application which records the user expenses and creates an analytical view based on these expenses.
 Features include:

 - categorizing expenses
 - calculating and analyzing user expense